jayakaushik2102/heart-disease-prediction/README.md

-Heart Disease Prediction using Machine Learning
+9Heart Disease Prediction using Machine Learning
 This project predicts whether a person has heart disease using clinical features like age, cholesterol, resting blood pressure, and chest pain type.
 I used a Random Forest Classifier to train the model and evaluated it using accuracy, classification report, and confusion matrix.